 Fraser Fir– Abies fraseri

 This tree thrives on cool, wet soils – usually in higher elevations.
 It is slightly more heat and drought tolerant than Balsam Fir and is common in bogs.

 Pitch Pine– Pinus rigida

 The species name of pitch pine means rigid and refers to both the cone scales and the wide-spreading, sharply pointed needles.
 Pitch pine was an important tree during the days of wooden ships.
-The wood resists decay, which makes it particularly useful for ship building and for rough construction, mine props, fencing, and railroad ties.
+The wood resists decay, which makes it particularly useful for shipbuilding and rough construction, mine props, fencing, and railroad ties.
 Seeds shed in mid-winter are an important source of food for squirrels, quail, and small birds such as the pine warbler, pine grosbeak, and black-capped chickadee.

 White Fir– Abies concolor

 This tree is often used as a Christmas tree.
 Its seeds are eaten by squirrels, seedlings browsed by deer, porcupines gnaw bark, and grouse feed on its buds and needles.
 It’s a good winter roosting tree for grouse.

 The seeds, needles, and inner bark of the Larch are eaten by grouse, red squirrel, porcupine, and deer.
 This tree is very cold tolerant and tolerates a wide variety of soil conditions.
 The wood was used in the past to make snowshoes.
 It’s very shade intolerant.

 This tree needs well-drained soils.
 It’s a deciduous conifer that drops its needles in the fall.
 It’s native to Europe and is a popular bonsai species.